 Saint blogger Johnny Clingham has also joined the criticism of St Helena’s internet connectivity.
-‘The internet is overpriced and so slow it can barely send an email on a daily basis,’ he says.
+‘The internet is overpriced and so slow as you can barely send a large attachment email on a daily basis or connect to a cloud service,’ he says.

 ‘Most users on St Helena… are aware that it could cost them a month’s wages if they used more that their capped limit.’